mantidproject/mantid/docs/source/release/v3.7.0/framework.rst

 -  SliceMD now reports the correct number of events in the output workspace.
 -  The size of densely populated, multidimensional MDEventWorkspace slices produced by SliceMD has been greatly reduced by using more sensible box splitting parameters.
 -  MergeMD now does not add masked events to its output workspace.
+-  The box structure of workspaces created with CutMD using NoPix=false now matches that specified by the PnBins properties.
+Additional box splitting is only allowed if MaxRecursionDepth is set to higher than its default of 1.

 Geometry
 --------